mbwatson/flask-cms/README.md

 This is simply a general exploration into how one may create a flask-based cms from scratch.

+## A few details:
+* Pages are objects.
-Page's are objects.
-Their attributes are stored in JSON format.
-Their content is stored in markdown files.
+* Page content is stored in external markdown files.
+* Page attributes are stored in external files in JSON format, such as which template to use.
+(Obviously more configurations will be necessary to implement in the future.)